ischlag/fast-weight-transformers/README.md

 ```

 ## Language Modelling & Machine Translation
-The toolkit and scripts for language modeling experiments can be found in this [repository](https://github.com/IDSIA/lmtool-fwms).
+The toolkit and scripts for language modeling experiments can be found at [IDSIA/lmtool-fwms](https://github.com/IDSIA/lmtool-fwms).

 For machine translation experiments, we ported the different attention functions implemented in the language modeling toolkit to the multi-head attention implementation in [FAIRSEQ](https://github.com/pytorch/fairseq).